minghsu0107/update-kustomization/README.md

 # Update Kustomization
-A Drone CI plugin for updating an image tag using kustomize.
+A Drone CI plugin for updating image tags using kustomize.

 Environment variables:
 - `SSH_KEY`: Base64-encoded private key of your manifest repo